Frederick Sandys: Drawings and illustration

 Some of the first introductions to Pre-Raphaelite teachings emerged in magazines, such as Once a Week, the Cornhill Magazine, Good Words and Sunday Magazine.
 Sandys began drawing in the 1860s for Once a Week, the Cornhill Magazine, Good Words and other periodicals, his work influenced by Albrecht Dürer, Ambrosius Holbein, and Alfred Rethel.
 Sandys made a total of 26 between 1859 and 1866, but each was a fine representation of this genre, faithfully engraved by professional wood-engravers, including the Dalziel brothers and Joseph Swain, and they are worthy of the collector's portfolio.
 For the engravers to be successful in carving the intricate illustrations onto wood, they needed to start with a detailed, clear design from the artist.
 Sandys had an eye and talent for exacting detail, an intention to accurately reflect the subject, revealed in the quality of his works, equally impressive for its technical detail as for its imaginative point of view.

 Sandys's The Death of King Warwulf is an example of his ability to create drawings that translated well for the engravings.
 Swirling shapes of flames, the curve of the boat, its sail and the king's clothes that surround him create a feeling of movement.
 The focal point is the king's bowed head.

 His last woodcut was on the subject of Danaë in the Brazen Chamber.
 It was engraved by Swain for Once A Week but suppressed by the publication's editor, despite Sandys having the support of the magazine's publishers, on the grounds that it was too sensuous.

-He drew only in the magazines.
-No books illustrated by him can be traced.
-So his exquisite draughtsmanship has to be sought for in the old bound-up periodical volumes which are now hunted by collectors, or in publications such as Dalziels' Bible Gallery and the Cornhill Gallery and books of drawings, with verses attached to them, made to lie upon the drawing-room tables of those who had for the most part no idea of their merits.
+He worked exclusively for magazines, and no books illustrated by him have been documented.
+His drawings can be found in bound periodical volumes, as well as in publications such as Dalziel’s Bible Gallery and the Cornhill Gallery, and in illustrated books that were intended for display in drawing rooms.